 Searchability is no longer optional.
 Courts expect bundles to be fully searchable, including scanned and image-based documents.

-OCR and Bates stamping ensure that every page can be found, cited, and verified.
-Advanced forensic OCR searchability improves accuracy across poor-quality scans, handwritten notes, and legacy material, which are common in disclosure-heavy litigation.
+OCR ensures every page can be located, cited, and verified instantly.
+More advanced, forensic-level OCR improves accuracy across poor-quality scans, handwritten notes, and legacy material — all common in disclosure-heavy litigation.

-Without robust OCR and Bates stamping, even well-structured bundles become inefficient to use.
+Without robust OCR, even well-structured bundles become inefficient to use.
 Judges cannot search effectively, and counsel lose time locating references during hearings.

 Judicial guidance has been clear on this point.
 Poorly prepared bundles waste court time, and searchable, properly paginated electronic bundles are now treated as a professional expectation rather than a courtesy.

 Late disclosure is an unavoidable feature of litigation.
-Software that cannot accommodate it becomes a liability.
+Software that cannot accommodate change becomes a liability the moment new evidence arrives.

 In practice, this expectation is reflected in how courts view bundle size and structure.
 In guidance on electronic bundles, Mr Justice Pepperall has stressed the importance of keeping bundles tight and navigable, warning against overloading judges with unnecessary material.
 His commentary, echoed across later e-bundle guidance, reflects a consistent concern that poorly structured or bloated bundles hinder hearings rather than assist them.